-- (5) Objection to and request for cross-examination of a physician, other than a Commission appointed independent medical examiner, must be made in writing to all parties within ten (10) days after receipt of the physician's report.
-The party requesting the deposition testimony is responsible for the physician's reasonable charges for such testimony, preparation time and deposition expenses.
-Arrangements for the deposition shall be made by the offering party. - (h) Vocational rehabilitation and case management evidence. - (1) Testimony of a vocational rehabilitation expert or medical case manager may be offered by: - (A) a written report of the vocational rehabilitation expert or medical case manager, as appropriate; - (B) deposition; or - (C) oral examination before the Commission or Administrative Law Judge. - (2) The fact that the report constitutes hearsay shall not be grounds for its exclusion. - (3) Objection to and request for cross-examination of a Commission appointed vocational rehabilitation evaluator or Commission appointed medical case manager shall be made in writing to the Commission and all parties within ten (10) days afer receipt of the evaluator's or manager's report.
+(hi) Vocational rehabilitation and case management evidence.

+- (1) Testimony of a vocational rehabilitation expert or medical case manager may be offered by: - (A) a written report of the vocational rehabilitation expert or medical case manager, as appropriate; - (B) deposition; or - (C) oral examination before the Commission or Administrative Law Judge. - (2) The fact that the report constitutes hearsay shall not be grounds for its exclusion. - (3) Objection to and request for cross-examination of a Commission appointed vocational rehabilitation evaluator or Commission appointed medical case manager shall be made in writing to the Commission and all parties within ten (10) days after receipt of the evaluator's or manager's report.
 The claimant is responsible for scheduling the deposition regardless of which party asserted the objection.
 The respondent shall choose the court reporter.
-All costs associated with the deposition shall be borne by the respondent regardless of which party asserted the objection. - (i) Exhibits.
-All exhibits shall be identified by the case style and Commission assigned file number before being submitted. - (j) Retention and retrieval of exhibits.
+All costs associated with the deposition shall be borne by the respondent regardless of which party asserted the objection. - (ij) Exhibits.
+All exhibits shall be identified by the case style and Commission assigned file number before being submitted. - ($j\underline{k}$) Retention and retrieval of exhibits.
 For purposes of this part, an exhibit is a document or other evidence that is introduced at a hearing and is marked, offered, and accepted into the record by a judge as an exhibit.
-Exhibits do not become a permanent part of the Commission file; however, the judge's lists of exhibits must be retained in the Commission file.
 Exhibits must be retained by the Commission or the office for 60 days after a final decision is served and filed in the case.
 During this 60-day period, exhibits may be retrieved by the submitting party upon request to the Commission.
-If no party has retrieved the exhibits after 60 days, the exhibits will be destroyed.
+If no party has retrieved the exhibits after 60 days, the exhibits will be destroyed consistent with the records disposition schedule.